Tasting Menu

 Inspired by the medicinal recipes of Elizabethan England, this dessert hides sweetness and intensity in each layer.

-Created in 1893 at the English school Eton, this classic was born from an accident and became an icon of British confectionery: light, crunchy and memorable.
+Created in 1893 at the English school Eton, this classic was born from an accident and became an icon of British confectionery.